social-media-ethics-automation/book/book_contents/ch01_intro/01_sacco_tweet.md

 ## Reflection questions
-- What motivated twitter users put time and energy into this?
+- What motivated Twitter users to put time and energy into this?
-- What things about the design of twitter enabled these events to happen?
+- What things about the design of Twitter enabled these events to happen?
   - ![Screenshot of Sacco's tweet, with the text grayed out.
 Twitter interface has: user name and image, options for Reply, Retweet, Favorite and More; Counts of Retweets and Favorites; and time (10:19Am - 20 Dec 13) and location (Hillingdon, London)](sacco_tweet_interface.png)
   - For example, you might notice that the interface shows where Sacco was located when tweeting, Hillingdon, London, which is where Heathrow Airport is located, helping people deduce which flight she was on.
-- What financial motivations does twitter have?
-How does that influence twitters design?
+- What financial motivations does Twitter have?
+How does that influence Twitter's design?
-- What changes to twitter could have changed how this story went?
+- What changes to Twitter could have changed how this story went?